 URSA features a 10.1", 1080p resolution flip-out LCD screen so that you won't necessarily need an on-camera monitor.
 Additionally, there are two 5" capacitive touchscreens, one on either side of the body.
 These allow you to access the menu system and can display data such as timecode and audio waveforms.

-So you can edit and color correct your footage, especially footage shot in the CinemaDNG RAW format, URSA includes DaVinci Resolve software for OS X and Windows.
+So you can edit and color correct your footage, especially footage shot in the CinemaDNG RAW format, URSA includes DaVinci Resolve 11 software dongle for OS X and Windows.

 - Supports Diverse User Groups